Policies Unlawful Sexual Misconduct Policies and Procedures

 Appeal Criteria

-An appeal must be in writing and consist of a statement outlining and supporting the specific grounds on which the appeal is being made.
+• An appeal must be in writing and consist of a statement outlining and supporting the specific grounds on which the appeal is being made.

-• New information that was not available or known to the party appealing at the time of the proceedings has arisen which, when considered, may materially alter the result.
+• New information that was not available or known to the party appealing at the time of the grievance procedures has arisen which, when considered, may materially alter the result.
 Note: Information that the appealing party chose not to present at the time of the hearing is not considered new information.

 It is not enough to simply assert one of the grounds for appeal.
-The written statement accompanying the appeal form must provide information that supports grounds upon which the appealing party bases the appeal.
+The written statement must provide information that supports grounds upon which the appealing party bases the appeal.
 For example: If the party asserts that a procedural error occurred, he or she must name the procedure with specificity and explain how the error was significantly prejudicial to the decision made.
 If an appeal does not contain sufficient information to support the grounds upon which the appealing party bases the appeal, review of the appeal will be denied.

 During the appeal process, the Title IX Coordinator may choose to set aside sanctions as appropriate.
 If the Title IX Coordinator decides to set aside any sanctions during the appeal process, the Title IX Coordinator will inform both the complainant and the respondent.